paulbarrera/paulsawesomegame/readme.md

 Week 2-3

-    [x] Create a class, then create at least one object of that class and populate it with data [x] Create a form and save the response (on click of Submit button) [x] Implement a "master loop" console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+    [x] Create a class, then create at least one object of that class and populate it with data.
+    [x] Implement a "master loop" console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
-    [ ]Implement a log that records erors, invalid inputs, or other important events and writes them to a text file.

 Week 4-5

     [x] Scaffold an initial migration
-    [ ] Create 3 or more unit tests for your application

 Week 6

     [x] Update Readme form
     [x] Submit to mentors for review
-    [ ] Push final project to GitHub
+    [x] Push final project to GitHub